-The Psychology Department has adopted the following goals and outcomes that are intended to result from participation in the Psychology program.
+The School of Social & Behavioral Sciences has adopted the following goals and outcomes that are intended to result from participation in the Psychology program.
 These goals and outcomes represent the knowledge, skills and values consistent with the science and application of psychology in Christian higher education.

-• Goal 1: Theory and Content of Psychology Students will demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings and historical trends in psychology.
+Goal 1: Theory and Content of Psychology Students will demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings and historical trends in psychology.
+124 Credit Hours